akeneo/pim-docs/cookbook/import_export/product-import-from-xml-file.rst

    :linenos:
    :lines: 2-11

-Here, we'll use a custom reader ``acme_xml_connector.reader.file.xml_product`` but we'll continue to use default processor and writer.
+Here, we'll use a custom reader ``acme_xml_connector.reader.file.xml_product`` but we'll continue to use the default processor and writer.

 Then you will need to add the job parameters classes (it contains the job configuration, job constraints and job default values):